ivan-berlocher/la-lyvanie/harmonia-demo/docs/whitepaper-v1-pdf-clean.md

 ### 9.2 Qualitative Evaluation

 **Methodological note.** This work is architectural and foundational.
 Quantitative performance benchmarks are not only unavailable but *conceptually inappropriate* for cognitive kernels, as they presuppose task-level objectives rather than architectural invariants.
-Asking "how accurate is Harmonia?" is like asking "how accurate is an operating system kernel?"—the question is malformed.
+Asking "how accurate is Harmonia?" is like asking "how accurate is an operating system kernel?"--the question is malformed.
 Instead, we evaluate *invariants* (verification consistency across models), *replayability* (trace determinism), and *failure detection* (constraint violation catching).
 These properties are binary and testable, not statistical.

 In lieu of traditional benchmarks, the reference implementation includes a demonstration protocol: